-BBI biologists are permitted to conduct surveys and analyze potential project effects for most threatened and endangered species occurring in the State of California.
+BBI biologists are permitted or qualified to conduct surveys and evaluate potential project effects for most threatened and endangered wildlife species occurring in the State of California.
 BBI staff have published basic research in the biological sciences in a number of major peer-reviewed scientific journals.

 BBI holds the following agency permits: